doglman/ProxmoxDashboard/documentation/Introduction.md

 After doing this, we found that we were able to connect to the Proxmox server from devices on Sam's network.

 ### VPN configuration
 Now that we have connection to the Proxmox server within Sam's home network, we needed to create secure access to this server for the other members of the group.
 We used the UniFi Dream Machine's built-in Wireguard VPN server to do this.
 This was configured by navigating to: Settings > Teleport & VPN > VPN Server and clicking "Create New".
 We then filled out the necessary fields (depicted below) and created an individual set of credentials for each of our team members.
+As we created credentials for each team member, we downloaded the corresponding credentials file to import into Wireguard.

+The Wireguard VPN client can be downloaded [here](https://www.wireguard.com/).
+Be aware that the download page for this VPN may be blocked on BYU networks.

 ![](./VPN_config_1.png)